Sherlock1x/ProjectBlueberries/README.md

 Embed Code  "Kryptheum PyramidChainContainer" Beta Virtual Machine"

-#"Universe Byte Particle", "Matrix Array Containers" World Vision Virtual Bank...(1 Container= 100000 Bytes; 0 to 100;
+#"Universe Byte Particle", "Matrix Array Containers" World Vision Virtual Bank...(1 Container= 100000 Bytes; 0 to 100 Index #10x10Shape;
 #'_PY.RAMIDCHAIN.CONTAINERS_')

 The volume of a pyramid (also any cone) is \scriptstyle{V=} \tfrac{1}{3}\scriptstyle{bh} "V=1/3bh", where b is the area of the base and h the height from the base to the apex.
 This works for any polygon, regular or non-regular, and any location of the apex, provided that h is measured as the perpendicular distance from the plane which contains the base.
 In 499 AD Aryabhata, a mathematician-astronomer from the classical age of Indian mathematics and Indian astronomy, used this method in the Aryabhatiya (section 2.6).